-It is an awesome journey of the man from engineer to the helm of one of the world’s largest electronic device manufacturing company.
+It is an awesome journey of the man from engineer to the helm of one of the world’s largest electronic device manufacturing companies.
 The man did not restrict his workspace to only electronics but also took up to serving the country as the United States Deputy Secretary of Defense.
 A well-known philanthropist David Packard, the co-founder of Hewlett-Packard Company (NYSE: HPQ) has made many accomplishments and contributions across various sectors.
-On his 107th birth anniversary, here are few interesting yet less known facts about the entrepreneur.
+On his 109th birth anniversary, here are a few interesting yet less known facts about the entrepreneur.

 Date of Birth: September 7, 1912